TheoChem-VU/TCutility/README.md

 ``` python -m build ```
 ``` pythom -m pip install -e . ```

+# Documentation
+Documentation can be found here https://theochem-vu.github.io/TCutility/ (work in progress)

 # Usage
 List of available utilities and their usage:
 - TCutility.rkf | Read information from AMS calculations such as timings, settings, etc. from files in the calculation directory.
 Currently supports the ADF and DFTB engines